thirdweb-dev/typescript-sdk/etc/sdk.api.md

     encoder: ContractEncoder<TokenERC721>;
     // (undocumented)
     estimator: GasCostEstimator<TokenERC721>;
+    // Warning: (ae-forgotten-export) The symbol "ContractEvents" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    events: ContractEvents<TokenERC721>;
     // (undocumented)
     metadata: ContractMetadata<TokenERC721, typeof NFTCollection.schema>;
     // Warning: (ae-forgotten-export) The symbol "NFTMetadataOrUri" needs to be exported by the entry point index.d.ts